gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 that regard: thirdness only enters the picture because the people creating the Chinese room *did* understand Chinese, as did the people reading the output: they understand what the Chinese sentences involve *mean*.

+Or let us consider an example of a sort algorithm.
+We input into a list of baseball players and how many home runs each one has hit, and indicate that the sort should take place on the second field.
+What we get out is a list of the greatest home run hitters, in descending order.
+But no such meaning can be found in the algorithm, which only operates on certain bit patterns, and knows nothing about hitters or home runs.
+The meaning we assigned to the sort is not there in the algorithm at all: it is only there when humans input the data to the sort, and when we interpret the output.
+If instead, we input to the algorithm the number of times a batter got out per plate appearance, we would get a list with the worst hitters at the top.
+And yet syntactically, the two runs of the algorithm are identical.